What You Should Know About Corneal Disease

 Diagnosing Corneal Damage When It Does Occur

-If you suspect you have sustained corneal damage of any kind, contact Dr. Moshe Mendelson and Dr. Jackson Lau to examine for corneal abrasions and corneal diseases.
+If you suspect you have sustained corneal damage of any kind, contact Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng to examine for corneal abrasions and corneal diseases.
 This is important because many eye diseases have no early symptoms or warning signs.
 Indeed, getting a dilated eye exam is important even if your eyes seem healthy.

 Treating Corneal Diseases